 - 1 tsp.
 Chinese 5-spice powder

-Add the meat back to the pan.
-Mix the vinegar, soy sauce, fish sauce, sesame oil, brown sugar, and sambal, and add to the wok.
+- Add the meat back to the pan.
+Mix the vinegar, soy sauce, fish sauce, sesame oil, brown sugar (or Splenda), and sambal; add to the wok.
 Stir well to combine.
 Add in the zoodles and continue stir-frying for 3-4 minutes, or until the zoodles reach the consistency you like.
 (We like ours on the slightly firm side, so 3 minutes is good for us.)

 - You will need a large wok or skillet for this job.
 If you don't have one, you'll want to remove about half of the vegetable mixture before adding in the meat and zoodles.
 You can mix everything back together in a large bowl after the zoodles are cooked through.